namshi/coding-standards/php.md

 - ClassName::class SHOULD be used to get FQCN of the ClassName instead of string literal (`'Namespace\ClassName'`)

-- Getters or setters SHOULD NOT unless you have a real reason to use it: hiding some functionality (f.e. lazy getter), hiding real fields of the class, or public interfaces for classes, or there's a possibility of adding logic to them in derivative classes.
+- Getters or setters SHOULD NOT be created unless you have a real reason for it: hiding some functionality (f.e. lazy getter), hiding real fields of the class, or public interfaces for classes, or there's a possibility of adding logic to them in derivative classes.
 In most other cases it's usually redundant to have these methods:

   ``` php
   class SomeServiceClass